School is almost out and summer is nearly here. From outdoor theatre to live music, here are 9 family-friendly events to attend in Kamloops.

 Ribfest & Hot Nite in the City - August 9-11

 For 3 days, Riverside Park gets saucy when champion ribbers from across Canada compete for the best ribs and sauce of the weekend at Ribfest.
 Taking place from 11-930pm Fri & Sat and 11-9pm on Sun, visitors can enjoy ribs, live retro bands, family activities, and more.
 On Sat, Aug 10th, visitors can browse the classic hot rods and bikes that line up Victoria Street from 1st Ave to 6th Ave during Hot Nite in the City.
-Coming back for its second year is Electric Avenue, where you can get up close and learn about electric vehicles.
+Coming back for its third year is Electric Avenue, where you can get up close and learn about electric vehicles.

 40th Anniversary Kamloopa Powwow - August 2-4